BeckhamBkm/CMPG-323-Overview---30274672/README.md

 **The use of .gitignore**
-The use of the .gitignore file in every project is because they tell Git which files to ignore when commiting your project on Github because they may contain sensitive security information about your device
+The use of the .gitignore file in every project is because they tell Git which files to ignore when I commit projects on Github because they may contain sensitive security information about the device I use such as API keys or credentials that I would need to keep private

-**Storage of of credentials and sensitive information**
-The storage of sensitive information should be kept in .gitignore files as Git is not encrypted
+**Storage of of credentials and sensitive information** The storage of sensitive information will be encrypted using git-crypt which protects files after they have been commited and both public and private content can be shared simultaneously and stops the need of privatizing the whole repository.